International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ### Notes

-- Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
+- Concrete wire formats are defined by the protocol binding, e.g. [Contract Negotiation HTTPS Binding](contract.negotiation.binding.https.md).
 - All [Policy](../model/terminology.md#policy) types ([Offer](../model/terminology.md#offer), [Agreement](../model/terminology.md#agreement)) must contain an unique identifier in the form of a URI.
 GUIDs can also be used in the form of URNs, for instance following the pattern <urn:uuid:{GUID}>.
 - An [ODRL Agreement](https://www.w3.org/TR/odrl-vocab/#term-Agreement) must have a target property containing the [Dataset](../model/terminology.md#dataset) id.